 The residual public system

 The residual public system, which includes the Czech Republic, Latvia, and Poland, is marked by low levels of supply.
 It has by far the lowest overall expenditure, beds, and recipients of all other system types.
-Although access barriers are low, by applying no means-testing and a low level of choice restrictions.
-Bound cash benefits hint at a high level of informal care provision.
+Although access barriers are low, by applying no means-testing and a low level of choice restrictions, bound cash benefits hint at a high level of informal care provision.
 However, the share of public LTC expenditure is the highest of all system types.
 Performance of these systems measured by life expectancy and subjective health status are by far the lowest of all other systems.

 The private supply system